Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Transport step: Entropy-bounded discontinuous Galerkin method in multiple dimensions

 In the case that $\partial\mathcal{D}_{\kappa}\nsubseteq\left\{ x(\xi_{v}),v=1,\ldots,n_{q}\right\} $, as described by Lv and Ihme~\citep{Lv15_2}, an optimization problem can be solved for each element in a pre-processing step to maximize the RHS of~(\ref{eq:CFL-condition-2D}).
 They also introduced another simpler but more restrictive approach that reformulates the time-step-size constraint as

 where $\mathsf{L}$ is a proposed length scale and $\mathsf{B}$ is tabulated in~\citep{Lv15_2} for common element shapes and quadrature rules.
-The constraint~(\ref{eq:CFL-condition-2D}) can be reformulated in a similar manner, utilizing the values of $\mathsf{B}$ in~\citep{Lv15_2}.
-Here, we simply prescribe the time-step size according to the linear stability constraint with $\mathrm{CFL}=\mathcal{O}(0.1)$.
-Note that the condition~(\ref{eq:CFL-condition-2D}) is sufficient but not necessary for $\overline{y}_{\kappa}^{j+1}$ to be in $\mathcal{G}_{\sigma}$.
+The constraint~(\ref{eq:CFL-condition-2D}) can be reformulated in a similar manner, utilizing the values of $\mathsf{B}$ in~\citep{Lv15_2}. \RevisionTextThree{These values of $\mathsf{B}$ naturally apply to the quadrature-free approach~\citep{Atk96,Atk98} employed in this work since, as previously mentioned, $\theta_{f,l}$ and $\nu_{f,l}^{\partial}$ can be treated in the same manner between quadrature-free and quadrature-based approaches. } \RevisionTextThree{Here, instead of explicitly accounting for the constraint~(\ref{eq:CFL-condition-2D}), we simply prescribe the time-step size according to a user-prescribed CFL based on the acoustic time scale, which is often less restrictive than the constraint~(\ref{eq:CFL-condition-2D}). }Note that the condition~(\ref{eq:CFL-condition-2D}) is sufficient but not necessary for $\overline{y}_{\kappa}^{j+1}$ to be in $\mathcal{G}_{\sigma}$ .
 Therefore, as recommended by Zhang~\citep{Zha17}, larger time-step sizes can be initially taken and, if $\overline{y}_{\kappa}^{j+1}\notin\mathcal{G}_{\sigma}$, the time step can be restarted with smaller $\Delta t$.
-The condition~(\ref{eq:CFL-condition-2D}) excludes the possibility of infinite loops.
+The condition~(\ref{eq:CFL-condition-2D}) excludes the possibility of infinite loops. \RevisionTextThree{In this study, this backtracking strategy is needed only during the first time steps of the two-dimensional, $p=1$ and three-dimensional, $p=2$ detonation-wave simulations in Sections~\ref{subsec:2D-detonation-wave} and~\ref{subsec:3D-detonation-wave}.} \RevisionTextThree{We also neglect the artificial-viscosity formulation when determining the time-step size.
+In principle, however, the artificial viscosity may need to be bounded to maintain stability.}

 If the faces are straight-sided (i.e., the surface Jacobian, $J_{\partial\kappa}^{(f)}$, and the normal, $n$, are constant over any $\partial\kappa^{(f)}$, for all $f$) and identical surface quadrature rules are employed for each face, the time-step-size constraint~(\ref{eq:CFL-condition-2D}) can be simplified.
 Equation~(\ref{eq:fully-discrete-form-average-2D}) can instead be written as